raspberrypilearning/rpi-aiy-voice-assemble/en/step_1.md

-- To begin you need to use the plastic **standoffs** to help support the Voice Kit HAT when it is attached to the Raspberry Pi.
+- First, you need to use the plastic **standoffs** to help support the Voice Kit HAT when it is attached to the Raspberry Pi.
 Insert the standoffs into the mounting holes opposite the GPIO pins.

 	![standoff](images/stand-off.png)